Chalsean/XFaction/README.md

 This dependency on BNet means users will need BNet friends online and logged into the realm(s) in question to form a bridge of communication.
 The addon will leverage other guild member's bridges to enable communication.
 You do not need to have a friend of your own logged in to the connected guild/realm, just someone online running the addon does.
 An important note: anyone who flags themselves as "offline" (aka incognito) cannot be used as a BNet link.

-For the addon to "work" from an EK member perspective, there needs to be a user actively logged onto a guild representing each faction on a given realm, e.g., AK3-Proudmoore (A Proudmoore), AK4-Proudmoore (H Proudmoore), EK-Area52 (H Area 52).
+For the addon to "work" from an EK member perspective, there needs to be a user actively logged onto a guild representing each faction on a given realm, e.g., AK3-Proudmoore (A Proudmoore), AK4-Proudmoore (H Proudmoore), ENK (A Proudmoore).
 These three online users will need to be Bnet friends with at least one of the three.
 Anyone running the addon (without being friends with the three "bridge" users) will then see messages regardless of what EK guild toon they are currently logged into.

 A lot of the test cases are going to focus on validating this BNet communication works as intended, which is going to require coordination between the testers.

-Testing is being coordinated on the guild discord server, channel #addon-testing.
+Testing is being coordinated on the guild discord server, channel #xfaction-addon-testing.